Gokul needs a Miracle

 Gokul longed to go to school like other boys his age, but every day he had the heartbreaking experience of crying as he watched his younger brother Akhleish go to school while he stayed home.

-His mother Aaroli recalls, “Gokul was about a year old when I realized he has a vision problem.
+His mother Aaroli recalls, “Gokul was about a year old when I realised he has a vision problem.
 Some months later, when he started to stand and walk, he would often hit a wall or fall down into a pit.”

 “He asks me when he will attend school… And I don’t have an answer.
 We can’t afford the transportation costs to the hospital.
 How can we pay for his treatment?”